Mert-K/sfg-di-mert/README.md

 - Dependency Injection without Spring in test classes through JUNit5 test(PropertyInjectedControllerTest,SetterInjectedControllerTest,ConstructorInjectedControllerTest).
 Mimicking what the ApplicationContext does.
 - Dependency Injection in ApplicationContext with stereotypes(=PropertyInjectedController, SetterInjectedConttoller, ConstructorInjectedController, GreetingServiceImpl).
 - Using @Qualifier annotation for ConstructorInjectedController, PropertyInjectedController, SetterInjectedController for injection of GreetingService in the controllers.
 There is 3 same service(=GreetingService) implementation.
 So injection of services in controllers should be determined by Qualifier annotation to block confusion.
+- Using Primary annotation at service implementation (=PrimaryGreetingService).